r0c/search-guard-ssl-docs/openssl.md

  * Version: 1.1.33.Fork17
  * http://repo1.maven.org/maven2/io/netty/netty-tcnative/1.1.33.Fork17/version, where version is one of `_linux-x86.jar_`, `_64-fedora.jar_`, `_osx-x86_64.jar_`
  or `_windows-x86_64.jar_`
+ * Put it into the elasticsearch `plugins/searchguard-ssl/` folder (on every node of course)
 * **Search Guard 5:**
  * Version: 1.1.33.Fork23
  * http://repo1.maven.org/maven2/io/netty/netty-tcnative/1.1.33.Fork23/version, where version is one of `_linux-x86.jar_`, `_64-fedora.jar_`, `_osx-x86_64.jar_`
  or `_windows-x86_64.jar_`
-* Put it into the elasticsearch `plugins/searchguard-ssl/` folder (on every node of course)
+ * Put it into the elasticsearch `plugins/search-guard-5/` folder (on every node of course)
 * If you update the plugin (or re-install it after removal) don't forget to add netty-tcnative .jar again
 * Check that you have enabled OpenSSL in the configuration
  * `searchguard.ssl.transport.enable_openssl_if_available: true`